 Not that long ago I named my life as if it is a roller coaster.
 So sometimes now when I’m talking to people I refer to my life as the Flaming Dragon.
 It works for me.
 I know other people it works for, too.
 It seems like I meet more roller coaster enthusiasts every single day.
 These are my people.
 The people who can cope with and even enjoy a roller coaster life or who can at least identify with it.
 I am grateful for you.

 I am also grateful for people who keep reaching out.
 I was taking a walk with one of them yesterday.
 I haven’t been able to see this friend very much over the last year and we used to see each other almost every day.
 I know she was happy to see me and that she also wanted to know something.
-She shared with me that she is having a hard time tolerating something and she knows that I understand that very well right now.
+She shared with me that she is having a hard time tolerating something that feels hostile and she knows that I understand that very well right now.
 She asked me, very honestly, about my superpower.
 She wanted to know how in the world I am doing what I am doing.
 How am I enduring what I am enduring and still standing?

 I get it.
 It must be mind boggling.
 At times, it honestly seems like my family and myself are under attack.
 It’s as if we have been called to battle and everyone knows how that goes.
 It takes it out of you.
 Everyone in my family is exhibiting the effects of stress.
 It’s hard, but we are standing up for ourselves.
 I told my friend that courage is my superpower.